greece

 The most luxurious clubs in Athens, often with live music, have restaurant service, host big names in Greek song and a visit is highly recommended.
 The predominant genre today is commercial pop which is wrong in having erased the faintest trace of the rich, particular and very ancient Greek musical tradition.
 A genus that still survives is the “rempetiko”, which developed around 1850 in the Greek community of Asia Minor at the time of the Ottoman Empire and transplanted to Greece in 1922.
 There are many rooms dedicated to it in Athens near Alexandras Avenue and in the neighborhood of Psiri.

-The “bouzouki”, a popular-style club that takes its name from an instrument similar to the mandolin has also almost disappeared, supplanted by European and American style discos and clubs.
+The “bouzoukia”, a popular-style club that takes its name from an instrument (Bouzouki) similar to the mandolin has also almost disappeared, supplanted by European and American style discos and clubs..

-Even the traditional Greek dances have suffered a similar fate and today they survive in an amateur form only to the delight of some tourists.
+The traditional Greek dances they survive in an amateur form, only to the delight of tourists.
 Among the most popular with foreign visitors are the sirtaki, actually an artificial dance created by Mikis Theodorakis for the needs of the soundtrack of the film “Zorba the Greek” (1964) and the “tsifteteli”, an Anatolian dance whose name in Turkish means double rope.
 Other traditional Greek dances are “Kalamatianòs”, “Tsamikos” or Kleftiko and “Hasapiko”.

 Where to stay in Greece